mgba-emu/gbatek/index.md

 would be 2011..2012, but there aren't any known DSi/3DS consoles using that values) (unknown how 2013 and up would be assigned; JEDEC didn't seem to mind to define them yet).
-The "ss" digits are a 32bit serial number (or actually it looks more like a 32bit random number, not like a incrementing serial value).
+The "ss" digits are a 32bit serial number (or actually it looks more like a 32bit random number, not like an incrementing serial value).

 Without a working exploit (for reading RAM at 2FFD7BCh), the CID could be obtained by connecting wires to the eMMC chip.
 However, this might require whatever custom hardware/software setup (unknown if any standard tools like PC card readers are able to read the CID value).

+Note: JimmyZ made some PC tools ("TWLbf" and "bfCL") that can bruteforce the Console ID or CID (or both) using hex values extracted from encrypted eMMC images.

+To speedup CID bruting, one can extract the MY datecode from "Samsung YWW, KMAPF0000M-S998" text printed on the eMMC chip: the "YWW" is year/week, eg. 8xx means 2008, and translates to year "B" in the "MY" field.

+For the ST chips, there seems to me a similar year/week (reading "KOR 99 YWW", but the year/week on ST chips is usually about a month older than the month/year in CID).
+Known ST date codes are AC/BC (Oct2009/Nov2009) for the "rev0" ones, and CC/1D (Dec2009/Jan2010) for the "rev1" ones (ie. the ST chips seem to have been mostly used in early DSi XL models).